SAPhow/SAP.how/_posts/ewm-basis/2022-04-26-how-to-count-EWM-delivery-items-in-existing-system.md

 ---

-The solution to these problems is the table `/SCWM/DLVCNTRAW`, --- the one that intended to be used by SAP when they perform audit.
-The table contains counters for delivery items per warehouse per day, so it is useful for performing all kind of reports.
+The solution to these problems is the table `/SCWM/DLVCNTRAW`, --- the one that is intended to be used by SAP when they perform audit.
+The table contains counters for delivery items per warehouse per day, so it is useful for performing all kinds of reports.

-If you want to count an average delivery items per year, you select all records for a year, sum up the column `COUNTER` and divide it by 365 (days in a year),
+If you want to count a number of delivery items on average per year, you select all records for a year, sum up the column `COUNTER` and divide it by 365 (days in a year), --- voila!
---- voila!
 You have an average number of items per day for a whole year.

-However, if your business has seasonality, you might want to consider calculating the metric monthly and then use number from the biggest month.
+However, if your business has seasonality, you might want to consider calculating the metric monthly and then use a number from the biggest month.
 Or you might want to do it per warehouse: you can use the same table.

 Another benefit is that the table includes already archived data.
 However, there seems to be its own archiving: the table holds only 24 months of data.

-**Note:** use the metric at your own risk.
+**Note:** Use the metric at your own risk.
 I wasn't able to receive 100% confirmation from SAP on how to actually calculate the metric.
 Moreover, I received some contradicting messages.
-I suggest you to look for all existing options before coming to the same conclusion: this is the best way to calculate it.
+I suggest you to look for all existing options before coming to the same conclusion: this is the best way to do it.